 Oriol Vilanova presents a performance inspired by an episode of “The Secret Life of Salvador Dalí” when one day at school Dalí decided to literally offer “duros a cuatro pesetas”, as a first surrealist gesture.
 There is something absurd but also productive in subverting the aim for profit.
-It is resisting economy and capitalism, it is a failure.
+It is resisting economy and capitalism; it is a failure.

-The flea market is the main resource of research and production for Vilanova’s work.
-He goes religiously every Sunday, in each city he travels to.
-He studies its dynamics and its objects.
-In the performance Last Price (2014) he eliminated the fixed price of entrance to the Museum of Contemporary Art of Barcelona (MACBA) in order to encourage the bargaining, as it happens in flea markets.
+The flea market is the main research resource for Vilanova’s work, and forms part of his production.
+He goes religiously every Sunday; in every city to which he travels.
+He studies the dynamics and objects.
+In the performance Last Price (2014) he eliminated the fixed price of entrance to the Museum of Contemporary Art of Barcelona (MACBA) in order to encourage the bargaining, in the same way as it happens in flea markets.
 The performance was executed between the staff of the museum and by the visitors.
 He opened a space of negotiation, with other times, other laws and theatricality between seller and buyer.
-More recently The Green Parrot commissioned another project by Vilanova, To be precise, which pilled more than 90.000 postcards in a way that none of the images is visible.
-These postcards were sources out of his trips to several flea markets, as well as of storages of printing and distribution postcard companies.
+More recently, The Green Parrot commissioned another project by Vilanova, “To be precise”, which pilled more than 90.000 postcards in such a way that none of the images were visible.
+These postcards were collected during his trips to several flea markets, as well as from printing storage spaces, and postcard companies.

 Oriol Vilanova (Manresa 1980, lives and works in Brussels) is interested in the paradoxes inherent to mass culture, an obsession that has prompted him to collect a whole range of postcards he finds at second-hand markets.
 You can read more about his artistic approach on his website.